How important is climate in the history of life?

 - The Little Ice Age, from the 14th to 19th centuries, the Vikings were forced out of Greenland and humans had to plant crops further south.

-The graph is a compilation of 10 reconstructions (the colored lines) of mean temperature changes and one graph of instrumentally recorded data of mean temperature changes (black).
+The graph is a compilation of 5 reconstructions (the green line is the mean of the five records) of mean temperature changes.
 This illustrates the high temperatures of the Medieval Warm Period, the lows of the Little Ice Age, and the very high (and climbing) temperature of this decade.

 - Earth's climate has been warmer and colder, but mostly warmer, through Earth history.